in association with

-It’s no secret the Caribbean region has some of the most beautiful islands in the world.
-Each island is filled with its own unique appeal, adventures and historical sites.
-When asked about the Caribbean islands, many people will mention popular islands such as The Bahamas, Jamaica, The Dominican Republic and Puerto Rico, but there are other islands throughout the region that are just as beautiful and adventurous.
+It’s no secret that the Caribbean has some of the most beautiful islands in the world.
+Many people will mention popular islands such as The Bahamas, Jamaica, The Dominican Republic and Puerto Rico, but there are others throughout the region that are just as beautiful and adventurous.
 Here are 10 underrated Caribbean islands that you need to visit.

 There are many reasons why you should visit St. Lucia.
 The small island, located in the eastern Caribbean, is filled with natural attractions, historical sites, exotic wildlife and lush greenery, making it a wonderful place for both relaxation and adventure.
 The island is home to the Piton Mountains which cradles many of the beaches in St. Lucia providing spectacular scenery, especially at sunrise and sunset.